 Even though none of these actions result in a new customer or MQL by themselves, tracking them gives you greater insight into your website’s conversion funnel.
 For example, you may notice that your website receives a great deal of traffic through a single blog post that ranks highly on Google, and visitors who read that blog post will often go on to read your service landing pages.
 After doing so, however, very few or even none of those visitors fill out a contact form to get in touch with you directly.
 This would tell you one of two things.
 Either:

 - The initial blog post is reaching the wrong audience, i.e. those who are not interested in your services.
 This means that you should reevaluate the personas you’ve created in Best Practice #1, and ensure that the post really speaks to your audience’s needs.

 - The service pages themselves are not encouraging those visitors to reach out.
 This indicates that those pages are failing to earn attention all the way down the page, or are not maintaining a visitor’s momentum.
 Sometimes, the remedy can be as simple as including a clear call-to-action on the landing pages.

 But tracking micro-conversions is useful for more than just troubleshooting; it can also help you tailor your future actions to better suit the needs of your audience.
 For example, I like to write about the more data-heavy, nitty-gritty details of B2B SaaS marketing but I know that these pieces are only interesting to a subset of my audience.
-But if a visitor signs up for my newsletter after reading SaaS Conversion Acquisition by the Numbers and SEO Strategy for SaaS, I know they’ll also be interested in future SaaS pieces that I write.
+But if a visitor signs up for my newsletter after reading SaaS Customer Acquisition by the Numbers and SEO Strategy for SaaS, I know they’ll also be interested in future SaaS pieces that I write.
 In other words, tracking these micro-conversions allows me to better serve those visitors’ needs.
 Down the line, that not only leads to more conversions, but also results in more successful business partnerships.